from Chichén Itzá

 See Map of Pisté for directions

 Getting from Coba to anywhere else is always difficult!
 Beware!
 Thus, before you go to Coba, you should already have planned a way and a time out of Coba!
-The best bet is to get bus or hitch a ride in the parking lot of the archaeological site with tourists to get back to Tulum.
-Alternatively, you can sweat it out waiting for a second class bus to take you to Valladolid.
-They are very few and far between.
-Go to Tulum.
+The best bet is to get a second class Oriente bus to Valladolid or Tulum.
+It used to be possible to hitch a ride in the parking lot of the archaeological site with tourists to get back to Tulum.
+But this is no longer a very likely option due to the high volume of tourism.
+Make sure you find the times of Oriente bus you want -- ask on arrival for information..

-From Tulum: Always remember Tulum Pueblo and Tulum Ruinas are separated by a long walk of 8-10 kilometers.
+Always remember Tulum Pueblo and Tulum Ruinas are separated by a long walk of 8-10 kilometers.
 They are not the same place!
 Tulum Ruins is not at all well connected to anything, including Tulum Pueblo.
 Tulum Pueblo is slightly better connected by transportation system.
 It does have a bus station and dedicated service.
-There is first class service to Cancun (stopping in Playa del Carmen), Valladolid, Mérida, and Chichén Itzá.
+There is first class ADO service to Cancun (stopping in Playa del Carmen), Valladolid, Mérida, and Chichén Itzá.
 But, they are not very frequent as travel from Playa del Carmen.
 Check the ADO service online for the schedule.
-There is second class bus service going north and south up and down the coast from Cancun to Chetumal that operates every hour. you will need to get to Playa del Carmen to make a long distance trip.
-There may be dedicated second class service from Tulum to Valladolid, but your best bet is to catch a second class bus, one every hour, to Playa del Carmen en route to Cancun.
+There is second class bus service going north and south up and down the coast from Cancun to Chetumal that operates every hour.

 FROM Chetumal, Escarcega, Campeche, Palenque, Chetumal is a large city with a first class bus service that can get you anywhere in México as well as to Belize and Guatemala.
 You will need to check the schedule and only travel first class due to the travel time.
 If you are coming from Chetumal you should consider going to Playa and then Chichén.
 Otherwise look for Merida as your destination.
 You will then need to get a different bus to Pisté/Chichén.
 If you are traveling from Escarcega, Palenque, or Campeche you will need to take a first class bus to Mérida and then use the local bus system for the final leg.